QUINCY BRAINTREE FAMILY NETWORK

 Cities/Towns Served: Quincy and Braintree

-Parent Child Home Program (Quincy Commission on the Family) – An early childhood literacy program.
-Home visitors bring carefully selected toys and books for children, as they work with parents and children to help prepare them for academics success.
+Parent Child Plus Program (Quincy Commission on the Family) – An early childhood literacy program.
+Home visitors bring carefully selected toys and books for children, as they work with parents and children to help prepare them for academic success.
 For more information, please call: 617-376-1108.

 The Quincy/Braintree Family Network is funded by the Massachusetts Department of Early Education and Care of Coordinated Family and Community Engagement Programs (CFCE) and are locally based programs serving families with children birth through school age.